Chaitalykundu/Core-Subject/Snowflake/Questions/Dumps.md

    > Clustering keys

+2. Which of the following roles is recommended to be used to create and manage users and roles?

+   - SYSADMIN
+   - SECURITYADMIN
+   - PUBLIC
+   - ACCOUNTADMIN

+   > SECURITYADMIN

-2. Which of the following are valid Snowflake Virtual Warehouse Scaling Policies?
+3. Which of the following are valid Snowflake Virtual Warehouse Scaling Policies?
 (Choose two.)

    - Custom
    - Economy